 What is Dr. Yeargain’s special approach to treating bunions?

 Dr. Yeargain studied with the plastics department at the University of Pittsburgh as a part of his medical residency.
-In addition to specializing in the surgical treatment of bunions, he brings a few cosmetic tricks to the table to minimize visible scarring afterward.
+In addition to specializing in the surgical treatment of bunions, he brings a few cosmetic tricks to the table to minimize visible scarring afterwards.
 Bunions are traditionally treated via an incision on top of the toe joint, which leaves an unsightly scar.
 Dr. Yeargain makes his incision on the inside of the foot, so it isn’t visible from the top of the foot.
 He then closes the incision with a plastic surgery technique he learned during his residency.
-He uses a special, absorbable suture placed in such a way that there’s no stitches going across the incision line.
-This means there are no suture scars afterward, just one straight thin line, which is hardly noticeable because it’s on the inside of the foot.
+He uses a special, absorbable suture placed in such a way that there are no stitches going across the incision line.
+This means there are no suture scars afterwards, just one straight thin line, which is hardly noticeable because it’s on the inside of the foot.

 What does bunion surgery involve?

 Should you determine surgery is the right option for you, Dr. Yeargain will talk you through the surgical process and recovery.
 Depending on certain factors, many patients are put to sleep for the procedure.
 After what amounts to a pleasant nap, they awake to find their bunion gone.

 For the surgery itself, Dr. Yeargain gains access to the joint via an incision on the side of the foot.
 He then shaves down any prominence that exists on the inside of the joint and uses a bone saw to make a v-shaped cut in the bone.
 This cut allows him to slide the end of the bone over, back into alignment, where it should have been in the first place.
 With the bone in place, he typically uses a single screw to hold it in place, allowing the bone to heal together in proper alignment.
 Once the joint is realigned and the bone is healed, there is no longer any bony prominence.
 Essentially the foot has been narrowed down, and the bunion removed.